-Underwater sound measurements were made on 7 and 8 December 2015 at the Vashon Island ferry dock as the part of the Washington State Department of Transportation (WSDOT) pile attenuation test program.
-Measurements were made by a University of Washington team aboard the R/V Robertson operated by the Applied Physics Laboratory (APL-UW) and by a WSDOT team operating closer to the construction barge.
-Another measurement effort was also made closer to the pile by a team from the University of Washington Dept. of Mechanical Engineering.
-Results from that effort are available a separate WSDOT report.
+As the part of the Washington State Department of Transportation (WSDOT) pile attenuation test program, researchers conducted underwater sound measurements on 7 and 8 December 2015 at the Vashon Island ferry dock.
+Measurements were made by a University of Washington team aboard the R/V Robertson, operated by the University of Washington Applied Physics Laboratory (APL-UW), and by a WSDOT team operating closer to the construction barge.
+Another measurement effort was also undertaken closer to the pile by a team from the University of Washington Department of Mechanical Engineering.
+Results from that effort are available in a separate WSDOT report.

-The goal of the APL-UW team aboard the R/V Robertson was to measure the underwater sound field over nearly the entire water column and away from interfering structures, and to make robust estimates of sound mitigation performance of two test pile designs in terms of sound exposure level (SEL) and peak pressure.
+The goals of the APL-UW team aboard the R/V Robertson were to measure the underwater sound field over nearly the entire water column and away from interfering structures, as well as to make robust estimates of sound mitigation performance of two test pile designs in terms of sound exposure level (SEL) and peak pressure.

-Measurements on the R/V Robertson were taken at range 120 m from the construction barge complex and pile source location and at water depth 14.8 m using a vertical line array (VLA) that spanned 3.7-11.7 m depth.
-Results are summarized as follows:
+Measurements on the R/V Robertson were taken at a range of 120 m from the construction barge complex and pile source location and at a water depth 12.5 m by using a vertical line array (VLA) that spanned 1.25 to 9.25 m in depth.
+The results are summarized as follows:

-- Comparing the 7 December measurements from the double wall test pile and the control pile shows a reduced peak pressure (8.7-13.5 dB), RMS pressure (8.8-12.7 dB), and SEL (7-10.3 dB). - Comparing the 8 December measurements from the mandrel test pile and the 7 December measurements from the control pile shows a reduced peak pressure (11.4-14 dB), RMS pressure (10.8-12.6 dB), and SEL (9.3 and 11.1 dB). - The reduction in peak pressure generally increased as measurement depth on the VLA increased; for the RMS and SEL metrics, no trend was observed.
+- A comparison of the 7 December measurements from the double wall test pile with the control pile showed reductions in peak pressure (8.7-13.5 dB), RMS pressure (8.8-12.7 dB), and SEL (7-10.3 dB). - A comparison of the 8 December measurements from the mandrel test pile with the 7 December measurements from the control pile showed reductions in peak pressure (11.4-14 dB), RMS pressure (10.8-12.6 dB), and SEL (9.3 and 11.1 dB). - The reduction in peak pressure generally increased as measurement depth on the VLA increased; for the RMS and SEL metrics, no trend was observed.

-The WSDOT measurements taken at range 20 m, water depth 8.6 m, and using a single hydrophone system at depth 5.0 m are summarized as follows:
+The WSDOT measurements taken at a range of 20 m, a water depth of 8.5 m, and using a single hydrophone system at a depth of 5.0 m are summarized as follows:

-• Comparing the 7 December measurements of the double wall test pile and the control pile shows a reduced peak pressure (12 dB), RMS pressure (10 dB), and SEL (9 dB).

-Comparing the 8 December measurements from the mandrel test pile and the 7 December measurements from the control pile shows a reduced peak pressure (12 dB), RMS pressure (11 dB), and SEL (11 dB).
+A comparison of the 7 December measurements of the double wall test pile with the control pile showed reductions in peak pressure (12 dB), RMS pressure (10 dB), and SEL (9 dB).
+A comparison of the 8 December measurements from the mandrel test pile with the 7 December measurements from the control pile showed reductions in peak pressure (12 dB), RMS pressure (11 dB), and SEL (11 dB).

-The APL-UW and WSDOT measurements at respective ranges of 120 m and 20 m from the pile driving source are in good agreement.
+The APL-UW and WSDOT measurements at the respective ranges of 120 m and 20 m from the pile driving source were in good agreement.

-Double Wall Test Pile Peak reduction (dB) RMS reduction (dB) SEL reduction (dB) range 20 m water depth 8.6 m hydrophone depth 5.0 m 12 10 9 range 120 m water depth 14.6 m hydrophone depths 4-12 m 8.7-13.5 8.8-12.7 7-10.3 Mandrel Test Pile Peak reduction (dB) RMS reduction (dB) SEL reduction (dB) range 20 m water depth 8.6 m hydrophone depth 5.0 m, 12 11 11 range 120 m water depth 14.6 m hydrophone depths 4-12 m 11.4-14 10.8-12.6 9.3-11.1
+Double Wall Test Pile Peak reduction (dB) RMS reduction (dB) SEL reduction (dB) range 20 m water depth 8.5 m hydrophone depth 5.0 m 12 10 9 range 120 m water depth 12.5 m hydrophone depths 1.25-9.25m 8.7-13.5 8.8-12.7 7-10.3 Mandrel Test Pile Peak reduction (dB) RMS reduction (dB) SEL reduction (dB) range 20 m water depth 8.5 m hydrophone depth 5.0 m, 12 11 11 range 120 m water depth 12.5m hydrophone depths 1.25-9.25m 11.4-14 10.8-12.6 9.3-11.1

-Measurements from the control pile and both test piles varied over the duration of pile strikes (hundreds of strikes over a duration of minutes); acoustic measurements from the two test piles varied more over the period than the control pile.
+Measurements from the control pile and both test piles varied over the duration of pile strikes (hundreds of strikes over a duration of minutes); acoustic measurements from the two test piles varied more over the period than those from the control pile.